Everything You Need to Know About Wedding Venue Cost

 4. Reception site

 The wedding venue may be able to give you a discount for hosting both wedding day events at their location.
-And because a lot of wedding venues offer both indoor and outdoor spaces, it will still feel like two completely unique experiences.
+And because a lot of venues offer both indoor and outdoor spaces, it will still feel like two completely unique experiences.

 5. Liquor license